mui/mui-x/docs/data/data-grid/filtering/filtering.md

 }}
 ```

-With default settings, the quick filter will only consider columns with types `string`,`number`, and `singleSelect`
+With the default settings, quick filter will only consider columns with types `string`,`number`, and `singleSelect`.

-- For columns with type `string` the cell must contain the value to pass the filter
+- For columns with type `string`, the cell must contain the value to pass the filter
-- For columns with type `number` the cell must equal the value to pass the filter
+- For columns with type `number`, the cell must be equal to the value to pass the filter
-- For columns with type `singleSelect` the cell must start like the value to pass the filter
+- For columns with type `singleSelect`, the cell must start like the value to pass the filter

 To modify or add the quick filter operators, add the property `getApplyQuickFilterFn` to the column definition.
 This function is quite similar to `getApplyFilterFn`.
 This function takes as an input a value of the quick filter and returns another function that takes the cell value as an input and returns `true` if it satisfies the operator condition.

-In the example bellow, we filter a `date` column by checking if it contains the correct year.
+In the example below, a custom filter is created for the `date` column to check if it contains the correct year.

 ```ts
 getApplyFilterFn: (value: string) => {